- US Online Poker

 - US Online Sports Betting

 Apple recently announced that it is applying a 17+ age restriction to all apps, including “frequent/Intense Simulated Gambling,” across all App Store markets.

 Unlike its 9+ and 12+ categories, which are simply recommendations to parents, the 17+ iOS category strictly prohibits purchases or downloads by underage users.

 Many non-gambling games, especially in the role-playing game (RPG) genre, include gambling minigames as part of a larger story, but these will likely be unaffected, due to the “Frequent/Intense” qualifier.

-Rather, the ban seems targeted at social gambling and casino products such as Zynga Poker, and the overwhelming number of free-to-play, play-money slots apps that currently clutter the App Store.
+Rather, the ban seems targeted at social gambling and casino products such as Zynga Poker and High 5 Casino, and the overwhelming number of free-to-play, play-money slots apps that currently clutter the App Store.